Conceptual Design in AEC | Benefits and Processes | Autodesk

 Chongqing Architectural Design Institute of China (CQADI)

-See how the Chongqing Architectural Design Institute uses the Autodesk AEC collection and BIM to realise reconstruction goals on time and on budget.
+See how the Chongqing Architectural Design Institute uses the Autodesk AEC collection and BIM to realize reconstruction goals on time and on budget.

 WDI Studios Pvt.
 Ltd.

-An architecture and interior design studio uses Autodesk Civil 3D, InfraWorks and AutoCAD to minimise site development costs.
+An architecture and interior design studio uses Autodesk Civil 3D, InfraWorks, and AutoCAD to minimize site development costs.

 AFRY

-AFRY used Autodesk Forma to maximise space and add new buildings in Swedish neighbourhoods, enabling efficient design iterations and better stakeholder communication.
+AFRY used Autodesk Forma to maximize space and add new buildings in Swedish neighborhoods, enabling efficient design iterations and better stakeholder communication.

 See how architects use innovative and user-friendly software to drive sustainable building design.